balena-io/balena-cli/doc/cli.markdown

 ## env add NAME [VALUE]

-Add an environment or config variable to an application, device or service, as selected by the respective command-line options.
+Add an environment or config variable to one or more applications, devices or services, as selected by the respective command-line options.
 Either the --application or the --device option must be provided, and either may be be used alongside the --service option to define a service-specific variable.
 (A service is an application container in a "microservices" application.)
 When the --service option is used in conjunction with the --device option, the service variable applies to the selected device only.
 Otherwise, it applies to all devices of the selected application (i.e., the application's fleet).
 If the --service option is omitted, the variable applies to all services.

 If VALUE is omitted, the CLI will attempt to use the value of the environment variable of same name in the CLI process' environment.
 In this case, a warning